ben8622/Data-Visualization/README.txt

 12.)Create frequency tables from each data set with a pre-determined range size, for us we counted in 2s

-13.)Convert a DataFrames you want as .jpg into .html files along with the CSS styling 14.)Convert these .html files into .jpgs with imgkit.from_file() 15.)Repeat 13-14 for all DataFrames you need
+13.)Convert a DataFrame you want as .jpg into .html files along with the CSS styling 14.)Convert these .html files into .jpgs with imgkit.from_file() 15.)Repeat 13-14 for all DataFrames you need